xNok/infra-bootstrap-tools/Readme.md

 ## Articles and Tutorials

-The article / tutorial are splited into two section.
-The first teaches you the tools I use to complete this project.
-The second give you introduction to the application I selected to help me manage this project and how to deploy them using the
+The article / tutorial are splited into sections.
+* **Introduction** -> What are the tools to use to manager infrastructure.
+Perfect to learn the basis.
+* **How-tos** -> Good take away fron this project - Answers many questions you could encounter in the future
+* **Main quest** -> Deploy the Infrastructure using Ansible, Terraform and Github Action
+* **Deepening Understanding** -> learn more about each applicaton used in this setup (Portainer, Graphana, Caddy, etc.)

 ### Tools Introduction